LokeyLab/Peptide-Library-Utility/README.md

 ## Change Log
 All notable changes to this project will be documented in this file.
 This project adheres to [Semantic Versioning](https://semver.org/).

+## 1.0.0 - 2022-08-1
+### Added
+- GUI added
+- setup.py script for the initialization of the program for first time users.
+- Desktop shortcut to run program without using an IDE.

+### Changed
+- __main__.py renamed to peptide_library_utility.py
+- Input files are now taken in reverse syntheic order.

+### Fixed
+- Minor code clean up
+- subunit_builder .CSV file importing is now fixed.

+### Removed
+- input and output folder

 ## 0.2.0 - 2022-07-23
 ### Added